Awesome Common Lisp

 Foreign Function Interface

-- CFFI - Portable, easy-to-use C foreign function interface.
+- :star: CFFI - Portable, easy-to-use C foreign function interface.
 Expat.

 - cl+j - A JNI-based interface to a JVM via CFFI.
 Not available on Quicklisp.
 Does not reliably work with all implementations.
 Expat.